 A famous rock, views of Africa, cheeky monkeys, and an airstrip with a sidewalk going through it.
 That’s about all we knew of Gibraltar before our visit.
 And that was more than enough to pique our interest.
-I mean, the monkeys alone would have been plenty to get us to take a quick day trip from spain to check out all the things to do in Gibraltar from Spain.
+I mean, the monkeys alone would have been enough to get us to take a quick day trip from spain to check out all the things to do in Gibraltar from Spain.

-As we researched our trip, we realized this small area (only about three-miles long) on the southern tip of the Iberian Peninsula was actually a British Territory.
-We’d have to cross a border out off Spain to get there and, once on British land, we could expect everything we had come to love about the UK – including those fantastic accents and English mustard to put on our chips.
+As we researched our trip, we realized this small area (only about three-miles long) on the southern tip of the Iberian Peninsula in Southern Spain was actually a British Overseas Territory.
+We’d have to cross a border out off Spain to get to Gibraltar and, once on British land, we could expect everything we had come to love about the United Kingdom – including those fantastic accents and English mustard to put on our chips.
 But, with MUCH warmer and (usually) sunny weather.

-Although we were thoroughly enjoying Spain’s food, culture, and architecture, we couldn’t resist popping into Gibraltar for a few hours to get a taste of this unique place and see some monkeys in person.
+Although we were thoroughly enjoying Spain’s food, culture, and architecture, we couldn’t resist popping into Gibraltar for a few hours to get a taste of this unique place and see some Gibraltar monkeys in person.
 Little did we know that while the monkeys seem to get all the attention there are plenty more main attractions in Gibraltar.

 We followed the suggestions of visitors before us, and parked our rental car in the pay-to-park garage in La Linea, just before the border.
 The short walk through the small border town was really quick and easy to navigate – only about 5 minutes.
 Since there isn’t much else there, we just followed everyone that looked like they had a plan.

 After an easy border crossing (with just a quick glance at our Passports), we were back in the UK!
 This saved us the hassle of driving the car through the border and finding parking in this small city – which can be a challenge depending on season and time of day.